zac-poe/web-crawler/readme.md

 Define your sequential crawler commands in yaml

 ### Commands
-- `Sequence`: list of commands - provides ability to sequentially issue multiple comands of the same type
+- `Commands`: list of commands - provides ability to list multiple comands of the same type, as well defines as a grouping for use with Repeat
 - `Get`: http get request
 - `Download`: saves target resource
 - `Evaluate`: define name/values where name is a variable you create and the value is an xpath expression to evaluate against a previous result
 - `Print`: write value to standard out
-- `Repeat`: number of times to repeat previous commands within the current Sequence, Repeat: 1 means execute commands a total of 2 times
+- `Repeat`: number of times to rerun prior Commands - Repeat: 1 means commands will run a total of 2 times

 ### Variables
 Interpolate variables with angle brackets, ex: `<myVariable>`